 We love having ready-made salads in our refrigerator for a quick grab-and-go meal any time of year.
 Mediterranean Barley Salad with Green Beans, Red Bell Pepper, Olives and Feta is perfect for a quick lunch or side dish.

-This hearty, healthful salad keeps well for several days in the refrigerator so it’s perfect to add to your meal prep routine.
-Great make-ahead pairings include:
+This hearty, healthful barley salad recipe keeps well for several days in the refrigerator so it’s perfect to add to your meal prep routine.